griffy/griffy.github.com/_posts/2012-1-26-how-is-project-formed-how-ruby-get-wretten.markdown

 title: how is project formed? how ruby get wretten?
 ---

-*Note*: If you don't understand the point of this post, you're not its intendended audience. ;)
+*Note*: If you don't understand the point of this post, you're not its intended audience. ;)

 ### Part 1